dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day1Part5GetOut/index.md

 ADC quickly takes charge of the situation, healing Czolg with a potion.
 Although Czolg thanks ADC for the heal, he still feels tired.
 Kalinar repairs the ice wall with his icy tentacle, and Oscorn announces that it's time to leave.

-The team walks out and ADC puts a magical lock on the door.
+The team walks out of the front door to the volcano and ADC puts a magical lock on it after they all pass.
 Silvius creates a magical illusion of a pile of rocks to deceive any potential attackers, and ADC casts a spell to create a cozy hut for the team to rest in.
 Silvius then uses his magic to summon Kazik back, who roams around outside to keep watch.

 Will the team rest safely?
 How will the Snure prepare for the team's return?